Chaima-LGDOUR/finalProject/readme/readme.md

         //shape to control, we simply pass on the event to the base class.
     }

-    //We check whether the event is about any of the keys that the player uses to control the current
+    //We check whether the event is about any of the keys that the player uses to control the
-    //piece and, if so, we call the relevant function to handle the input: switch (event->key()) {
+    //current piece and, if so, we call the relevant function to handle the input:

+    switch (event->key()) {
     case Qt::Key_Left:
         tryMove(curPiece, curX - 1, curY);